SRINIDHISENTHILNATHAN/Ex-06-Book-Cover-Design/README.md

 #DESIGN STEPS:
 ```
+DESIGN STEPS:
 Step 1:
-Clone the GitHub repository and create a Django admin interface.
+Requirement collection.

 Step 2:
-Write HTML and CSS Code for designing book cover page and execute them.
+Creating the layout using HTML and CSS.

 Step 3:
-Validate the HTML and CSS code.
+Updating the sample content.

 Step 4:
+Choose the appropriate style and color scheme.

+Step 5:
+Validate the layout in various browsers.

+Step 6:
+Validate the HTML code.

+Step 6:
 Publish the website in the given URL.
 ```